 Ginger Concept is a little restaurant hidden in a small alley in the old town of Chania.
 Surrounded by small traditional houses, the area has plenty of shade and lovely sitting areas out in the open.

-Dinner in Ginger Concept circles the wine and how to elevate its taste.
+Dinner in Ginger Concept is closely related to wine and how to elevate its taste.
 Depending on the variety of wine you will choose, the waiters will recommend specific plates.

-In general, the menu is all about classic, light, and freshly flavored dishes with carefully selected ingredients to enjoy your wine.
+The menu is all about classic, light, freshly flavored dishes with carefully selected ingredients to enjoy the wine.

-Even if you are not a wine lover, again, you will want to visit Ginger Concept.
-This time, however, it will be for a refreshing and filling breakfast or brunch in town.
+Even if you are not a wine lover, you will want to visit Ginger Concept.
+Ginger is a favorite place for a refreshing and filling breakfast or brunch.

 Kariatis

-Last on our list is Kariatis, a stylish restaurant built on the old Kasteli wall next to the Venetian harbor of Chania.
-Kariatis has carried a reputation for top-quality food and service since 1993.
+Kariatis is a stylish restaurant built on the old Kasteli wall next to the Venetian harbor of Chania.
+The place has had a great reputation for top-quality food and service since 1993.

 Their menu is a mixture of Italian and Japanese dishes.
 The result is an elevated cuisine with elements of traditional Greek plates.